 If you are AIP then these include things like eggs, seeds, nuts, grains, nightshades, dairy, legumes etc. If you have reintroduced a food successfully and it has gone well then it is taken off the forbidden list.
 If you are Wahl’s then it means no gluten and no dairy and that some things are merely limited to servings per week.
 If you are Paleo then this means no grains, legumes or dairy.
 If you are doing another healing protocol, these “nevers” may vary.. but the rule stays the same– don’t do it.
 You made a commitment to yourself and your health so just don’t do it.
 Eating crappy food just screams “I like crackers better than I like myself and my health”.
 And I really hope you like yourself better than crackers (or bread or whatever it is).
 Read all ingredients to make sure that my recommendations are compliant with your protocol and don’t BS yourself.
 It may be tempting to “make up your own protocol” but it’s not helpful in healing.
 Ingredients change and people make mistakes.
 After you heal then you can always go back and experiment with foods to see which can be added back and which just are not conducive to a healthy life for your body.
-After you are healed, then you can play with the whole 90/10 thing that healthy people talk about in their conversations about “balance”.

 Third rule: Don’t break rules that make you feel bad physically.

 For me, I can eat unlimited fruit as long as it is not all that I eat.
 I had to do some experimenting to figure out what was best for my body.
 In my meal plan I include fruits because they are great for those of us with adrenal fatigue and provide a lot of nutrition for those of use who need a little extra.
 I have also learned ways to balance my blood sugar by either eating a potassium source or a protein source with my fruit.
 Feel free to experiment with this down the road if adding fruits throughout the day is impractical for you at this time.
 Instead, sub them with berries which are low in sugar or a vegetable or fat bomb if that works better for you.
 However, I do find that eating fruit for desserts and snacks cuts down on cravings for me considerably and keeps me from feeling deprived but perhaps fat bombs or a starch will do the same for you.

-Eggs (or other protein) and Fruit.
-Eggs can be made on boil set to a time while you sit on a couch and be ready to eat with some cut up fruit in just minutes. you can also poach an egg in the microwave by cracking an egg on a plate and covering it with a piece of ham and microwave it for about a minute. (microwave is not recommended but if it is between that and a bowl of Cheerios, please microwave) The ham slice holds in the steam and helps it to cook evenly.
+Eggs, Sausage or Bacon (or other protein) and Fruit.
+Eggs can be made by boiling them while cooking is set to a timer while you sit on a couch and be ready to eat with some cut up fruit in just minutes. you can also poach an egg in the microwave by cracking an egg on a plate and covering it with a piece of ham and microwave it for about a minute. (microwave is not recommended but if it is between that and a bowl of Cheerios, please microwave).
+The ham slice holds in the steam and helps it to cook evenly.
 It doesn’t work without the piece of ham on top of the egg.
 Have some berries, an apple, or an orange with your eggs.
-Some will need more fruit and less egg while others will be the opposite.
-Eat the proportions that are best for your body.
 For a compliant ham, try Applegate Farms cooked ham slices which are made with only salt.
 Not all of their ham is compliant so read labels to make sure you have the right one.
 You can go online to their website and research it from the couch so you can know before you go shopping.

 Other protein options for breakfast: Compliant ham, nut and seed butters or substitutes (like tigernut or coconut butter for AIP– although these are not proteins) with an apple or banana.
 Some people eat leftovers but you can also eat things like gelatin, collagen (mixed into some tea or a smoothie) or bone broth.
 The gelatin can also be made into gummy bears or a juice based gelatin dish in your batch cooking days (this means where you cook ahead in batches on a day you feel good so that you have food the rest of the week when you may not feel as good).

 Breakfast Salads: For those that aren’t shy and are looking for a way to get greens in there are 3 options: smoothie, hash or breakfast salad.
 If you are burnt out on smoothies and don’t like to cook, I suggest experimenting with some breakfast salads.
 I like mine topped with fruit and with a side of nut butter or nuts on top of it (use coconut butter for AIP).
-I also like green leaf with cantaloupe and basil.
-Experiment with different toppings including breakfast meats, fruits and things like omelets, if you eat eggs.
+I also like green leaf with cantaloupe and basil (pictured above).
+Experiment with different toppings including breakfast meats, fruits and things like omelets, if you eat eggs (omit eggs for AIP).
 Otherwise top with things like ham and pineapple.
 Or banana and berries.
 A lot of times I just view a breakfast salad as a deconstructed smoothie.

 Fruits: Fruits get a bad wrap in the Paleo world.
 They can make us with hypoglycemia feel a bit “wonky” and can also be a danger zone for someone with type 2 diabetes or even adrenal fatigue.
-But balancing fruit with either a potassium source (think coconut water or sweet potato) and a sodium source (think celery, spinach or other green) or balanced by a protein, and they can be a part of a balanced Paleo diet.
+But balancing fruit with either a potassium source (think coconut water or sweet potato) and a sodium source (think celery, spinach or other green) and/or balanced by a protein, and they can be a part of a balanced Paleo diet.
 According to Dr. Barry Sears, as long as you stay in the ballpark of 4 grams of carbohydrates for every 3 grams of protein then you have enough protein to balance the fruit.
 Dr. Sears also recommends eating some healthy fat with your snack or meal.
 This slows the entry of the sugar into your bloodstream.
 According to Anthony Williams, a piece of fruit can be balanced by a glass of coconut water and 2 sticks of celery and will be very beneficial to someone with adrenal fatigue or other sugar handling issues in their healing.
 Personally, I combine the two theories and do all of the above.
 This means that with some fruit, I like to have some sauteed kale (potassium) and some fat and protein (such as turkey sausage and avocado).
 If you are watching your weight, then you may want to keep fruits to be with salads and pair your fruit with some spinach and some healthy fats.
 There are so many variations of fruits that you should never be bored with options.
 Vary your fruits to keep it exciting.
-If you are really craving one particular fruit then there is a reason for that!
-Eat it until you are satisfied.
-Don’t be scared to eat multiple fruits at a sitting as in a fruit plate or fruit salad.
+If you are really craving one particular fruit then there may be a reason for that!
 Fruits are easy to digest and packed with nutrients and the natural sugars help heal the adrenals and prevent cravings later in the day.

 Smoothies: You know it had to make an appearance.
 It is important to vary your recipes to keep it exciting. try adding things like nut butters, oils, different milks, varying the fruits, adding weird vegetables like celery and parsley or cilantro.
 Change up your fruits regularly.
 Try frozen fruits or fresh to see which you like the best.
-For protein options you also have collagen or a raw egg.
+For protein options you also have collagen or a raw egg (use collagen for AIP).
 Not feeling the veggies?
 Then do a fruit only smoothie.
-Pair it with a couple slices of ham or some left over fish or an egg or some healthy fats to make it more filling and satisfying.
+Pair it with a couple slices of ham or some left over fish or some healthy fats to make it more filling and satisfying.

-Hash: This requires cooking but can be cooked ahead and then reheated.
+Hash: This requires cooking but can be cooked ahead in batches, frozen and then reheated.
 There are several recipes for breakfast

 hash.
 I like doing apple, bacon and cabbage.
 My husband likes potato ( you can use a white sweet potato), ham, leeks and cabbage.
 I’ve done bacon, crab, squash, leeks, and peppers.
 Add a cup of greens and they practically disappear into a good hash.
 This is something you can batch cook and reheat through the week if you have energy to do that one morning.
 They can also be frozen in batches to make this easier.
 Otherwise I’d skip a hash because it means cooking.
 But on a good day, it is so worth the trouble.

 Juicing: There are days when I just have a detoxing juice for breakfast.
 One of my favorites is Apple and Beet juice.
 This purifies the liver and the blood and is a great way to get some nutrition while detoxing the body, even if only for a few hours that day.
 I also suggest Cucumber and Lemon, or Fennel and Apple and Cucumber.
 There are a million recipes and no reason to get bored.
 I do suggesst juicing low sugar fruits and vegetables to keep blood sugar stabilized and be prepared with a snack mid-morning.
 Juicing is especially a good breakfast for someone who doesn’t have a big appetite in the morning.
 I start every day with a fresh glass of celery juice for the nutrients and gut health benefits.
 I do this in addition to breakfast even if breakfast is another juice.
-Downside: the juicer has to be cleaned which could take like… a whole five minutes.
+Downside: the juicer has to be cleaned which could take like… a whole three minutes. (the struggle is real)